cyberboy666/cyberboy666_website/_articles/diy/dcpowersupply.md

 ## next step:

-the parts are ordered - i look forward to putting it together once they arrive. note: completing this is blocking work on the [x0xb0x] synth as i will want to use it while making that kit.
+the parts are ordered - i look forward to putting it together once they arrive. note: completing this is (kinda) blocking work on the [x0xb0x] synth as i will want to use it while making that kit.

 i can still work on the encloser before then though

 ### 28/3 UPDATE

 most of the parts have arrived. just need the encloser printed and to buy the transformer from jaycar. i have soldered together the circuit from the kit. just need to put everything together now (once the case and final parts are ready)

+### 28/05 UPDATE

+the enclosure has been designed in fusion360 and the transformer has been purchased. need to get enclosure printed then just a matter of assembly.

 [project]: http://www.instructables.com/id/DIY-Bench-Power-Supply/
 [jaycar]: https://www.jaycar.co.nz/24v-72va-3a-single-winding-type-2158-transformer/p/MM2012